Syntə RSS repo @m

 Any ideas and suggestions about how to get live-coding - especially in London - kick started again will of course be gratefully received.

-Alex Maclean and Lucy Cheeseman (Yaxu and Heavy Lifting) and others still maintain a healthy vibe in Sheffield, where I was first introduced to the scene.
+Alex Maclean and Lucy Cheesman (Yaxu and Heavy Lifting) and others still maintain a healthy vibe in Sheffield, where I was first introduced to the scene.
 And they’ve been doing a radio show called Pattern Club which has a RSS feed now.
 So there are signs of life.
 And various events and even conferences pop up internationally.
 Midlands based(?)
 Hellocatfood always seems very busy and does both visuals and audio.

 open call